Health and Additional Needs

-Serving personnel receive their health care from Defence Medical Services and health services commissioned by the Ministry of Defence.
-They should be registered with their local unit Medical Centre for primary health care and dentistry.
-Their first port of call for any health issue should be their Medical Centre.
-However, in cases of out of hours emergencies which require immediate and urgent medical care it may be appropriate to call an ambulance or attend the nearest Accident and Emergency unit.
+Defence Medical Services (DMS) are commissioned by the MOD to provide primary, dental, rehabilitation, mental health, overseas, occupational and operational healthcare services for Serving personnel and mobilised reservists.
+All hospital care is provided by the NHS.
+Serving personnel should register with their local unit Medical Centre and this should be their first port of call for any health issues.
+However, in the case of out of hours emergencies which require immediate and urgent medical care, call an ambulance or attend the nearest Accident and Emergency unit.

 Health care in Scotland, Wales and Northern Ireland